Kaleakshaybabasaheb/QuizApp/README.md

 - Multiple choice questions
 - Score tracking
-- Feedback on answers (correct / incorrect)
+- Feedback on answers
-- Possibly user authentication (if implemented)
+- Possibly user authentication
-- Admin or quiz management (if applicable)

 The goal is to make learning fun, measure performance, and allow quiz creators to add quizzes easily.